kgrabb/Coral-NOX-Pipeline/KGrabbCoralNoxPipeline.md

 #### 5.i Align all coral NOX-like sequences

-In order to create a phylogenetic tree, the output FASTA file from [Section 3.iii](#3.3-Identify-NOX-like-coral-sequences) `coralNOX1Sequences.fas` can be used.
-In the case where we want to create a tree for all of the coral NOX-like sequences, all of the sequences can be analyzed through the pipeline described in [Section 3](#3.-Identify-NOX-like-coral-protein-sequences-in-unannotated-sequences), or the output FASTA files from section 3.3 can be combined using the `cat` command:
+In order to create a phylogenetic tree, the output FASTA file from [Section 3.iii](#33-Identify-NOX-like-coral-sequences) `coralNOX1Sequences.fas` can be used.
+In the case where we want to create a tree for all of the coral NOX-like sequences, all of the sequences can be analyzed through the pipeline described in [Section 3](#3-Identify-NOX-like-coral-protein-sequences-in-unannotated-sequences), or the output FASTA files from [Section 3.iii](#33-Identify-NOX-like-coral-sequences) can be combined using the `cat` command:

 ```bash
 cat coralNOX1Sequences.fas coralNOX2Sequences.fas coralNOX3Sequences.fas coralNOX4Sequences.fas coralNOX5Sequences.fas coralDUOXSequences.fas > coralAllSequences.fas